ionic-team/ionic-site/docs/v2/getting-started/tutorial/adding-pages/index.md

 ```

 This page will create a basic list page containing a number of items.

-> What the heck is that `static get parameters()`?
-Angular2 is written in TypeScript, and normally depends on [types](http://www.typescriptlang.org/Handbook#basic-types) to know what kind of objects to inject into class constructors as part of its [dependency injection](https://angular.io/docs/ts/latest/guide/dependency-injection.html) framework.
-Since these examples are in JavaScript and not TypeScript, we need a way to tell Angular what "types" of objects should be injected, without actually using types.
-The way we do this is with the static getter `parameters` which attaches this type information to the class.

 Overall, this page is very similar to the `HelloIonicPage` we saw earlier.
 In the next section, we will learn how to navigate to a new page!